-Ships subject to this Chapter shall be capable of surviving the assumed damage specified in 203.. to the standard provided in 206., in a condition of stable equilibrium and shall satisfy the following criteria.
+Ships subject to this Chapter shall be capable of surviving the assumed damage specified in 203., to the standard provided in 206., in a condition of stable equilibrium and shall satisfy the following criteria.

-1. In any stage of flooding:
+1. In any stage of flooding: (2024)

-- (1) the waterline, taking into account sinkage, heel and trim, shall be below the lower edge of any opening through which progressive flooding or downflooding may take place.
-Such openings shall include air pipes and openings that are closed by means of weathertight doors or hatch covers and may exclude those openings closed by means of watertight manhole covers and watertight flush scuttles, small watertight cargo tank hatch covers that maintain the high integrity of the deck, remotely operated watertight sliding doors and sidescuttles of the non-opening type; - (2) the maximum angle of heel due to unsymmetrical flooding shall not exceed 30°; and - (3) the residual stability during intermediate stages of flooding shall not be less than that required by 2 (1).
+- (1) the waterline, taking into account sinkage, heel and trim, should be below the lower edge of any opening through which progressive flooding or downflooding may take place.
+Such openings should include air pipes and openings that are closed by means of weathertight doors or hatch covers.
+But the opening that are closed by the following means may be excluded. - (A) watertight manhole covers and watertight flush scuttles, - (B) small watertight cargo tank hatch covers that maintain the high integrity of the deck, - (B) remotely operated sliding watertight doors, - (D) hinged watertight access doors with open/closed indication locally and at the navigation bridge of the quick-acting or single-action type that are normally closed at sea, - (E) hinged watertight doors that are permanently closed at sea, and - (F) sidescuttles of the non-opening type; - (2) the maximum angle of heel due to unsymmetrical flooding shall not exceed 30°; and - (3) the residual stability during intermediate stages of flooding shall not be less than that required by 2 (1).